dottxt-ai/outlines/docs/cookbook/chain_of_thought.md

 response = generator(prompt, max_tokens=1024, temperature=0, seed=42)
 ```

-We obtain the reasoning steps as well as the conclusion
+We obtain a series of intermediate reasoning steps as well as the conclusion:

 ```python
 import json